 It’s almost hard to believe that what we just finished was our first full, live onstage performing season in literally 4 years.
 But we are now completely back.
 And we have everything to look forward to, as we continue to grow and further strengthen our groups post-pandemic, getting ready for our usual favorite events for the 2023-2024 Season and the exciting new opportunities yet to come.
 So come out and hear us, come sing with us, and be part of what’s next! —Gary Geiger, Artistic Director

 Our primary rehearsal location is the Noyes Cultural Arts Center, 927 Noyes St., Studio 107, in Evanston.
-The ECC’s Choirs for the 2022-2023 Season are: Concert Choir (advanced), Youth Chorale Pops (beginner-intermediate) and the Pope John XXIII School Choir (grades 3-6).
+The ECC’s Choirs for the 2023-2024 Season are: Concert Choir (advanced), Youth Chorale Pops (beginner-intermediate), the Pope John XXIII School Choir (grades 3-8) and Story Choir (grades 1-5).
 You can read more about each Choir here.

-The ECC goes on hiatus every summer, but registration is OPEN for Fall Semester 2023, which begins in September right after Labor Day.
+Contact us about our upcoming Winter/Spring Semester 2024 beginning in January.
 For more information, or to schedule a Concert Choir audition, email Artistic Director Gary Geiger or call (847) 733-0814.
 You may also find our Join Us page helpful.

 The Evanston Children’s Choir has received the Mayor’s Award for the Arts.